Introducing an expanded formula for influencing return on learning investment (ROLI)

 You can find an example to explain the formula for maximizing ROLI in our free guide: Building the Business Case for Immersive Learning.

 We’ve created a complete guide to Building the Business Case for Immersive Learning, including a free template that you can use when building your own business case.
 We recommend leading with the target ROLI to capture the attention of senior leaders and encourage them to dig deeper.
-Although you won’t have all the data at this stage, estimating ROLI will help you show how immersive learning has the potential to deliver a higher ROLI than past learning investments.
+Although you won’t have all the data at this stage, estimating ROLI will help you show how immersive learning has the potential to deliver a higher return than past learning investments.

 You can download the guide and the template here.